googlefonts/how-to-hint-variable-fonts/README.md

 **High level hinting strategy for hinting the uppercase O**

-Control the top _(round overshoot height)_ and bottom _(round undershoot height)_ to be consistent with other uppercase glyphs, using values in the Control Value Table as a reference.
+Control the top _(Cap round overshoot height)_ and bottom _(Cap round undershoot height)_ to be consistent with other uppercase glyphs, using values in the Control Value Table as a reference.

 Reduce blur at the Capital Overshoot height, and baseline undershoot height, using *inheritence, to force the undershoot and overshoot values to be equal to the baseline and square cap height until a defined size